The Best Tabletop Fire Pits Tested in 2023

 Shoppers can choose from both indoor and outdoor firepits.
 For those looking for flexibility, many options can be used either indoors or outdoors.

-Of course, choose the appropriate tabletop fireplace for its intended use.
 If you’re looking to host cozy indoor winter dinner parties, an indoor fire pit for the dining room is an elegant choice.
-For balmy summer nights, the best outdoor tabletop fire pit options can help create a charming and comfortable patio lounging space.
-When it comes to location, a tabletop fire pit should always be used as instructed, especially since some outdoor tabletop fire pits aren’t safe to use indoors (and vice versa).
+For balmy summer nights, the best outdoor tabletop fire pit options can help create a charming patio lounging space.
+When it comes to location, any fire pit should always be used as instructed, especially since some outdoor models aren’t safe to use indoors (and vice versa).

 Size and Burn Time

-When it comes to tabletop fire pits, burn time refers to how long the fire pit can stay lit without needing to refill the fuel source.
-Burn time generally ranges from 1 to 5 hours.
+Burn time refers to how long the fire pit can stay lit without the user needing to refill the fuel source, and it generally ranges from 1 to 5 hours.
 A longer burn time means less time spent dealing with the fuel.

-While tabletop fire pits aren’t usually a significant source of heat, most can emit enough heat to warm up cold fingers and create a cozier seating space.
-Heat output is measured in BTUs.
-Many tabletop fire pits emit between 1,000 and 10,000 BTUs, but some large options can emit up to an impressive 50,000 BTUs.
-In comparison, many standard 1,500-watt space heaters emit around 5,100 BTUs
+While these products aren’t usually a significant source of heat, most can emit enough heat to warm up cold fingers and create a cozier seating space.
+Many emit between 1,000 and 10,000 BTUs of heat output, but some large options can emit up to an impressive 50,000 BTUs.
+In comparison, many standard 1,500-watt space heaters emit around 5,100 BTUs.

 Fuel Type

 Tabletop fire pits use either a liquid or gel fuel.
-Since they’re designed to sit so closely to seated people, the best tabletop fire pit will use a clean-burning fuel source that creates minimal smoke or soot.
+Since they’re designed to sit so closely to seated people, the best options will use a clean-burning fuel source that creates minimal smoke or soot.
 Fuel types can include propane, isopropyl alcohol, bioethanol, ethanol-free fuels, and alcohol-based fireplace fuel gels.
-For both safety and performance purposes, it’s important to only use the fuel type specified in the fire pit owner’s manual.
+For both safety and performance purposes, it’s important to use only the fuel type specified in the fire pit owner’s manual.

 When choosing a fuel type, consider ease of use, including accessibility to the fuel type and how difficult it is to change the fuel.
-For example, switching out a propane tank takes longer than simply pouring a cup of rubbing alcohol into the fuel reservoir.
 Also consider portability; a propane-fueled fire pit will always need a nearby propane tank, whereas fuel gels and liquids are almost always contained within the fire pit.

 Safety

 While tabletop fireplaces are safe to use, they do have an open flame, which comes with its own inherent risks.
-Some tabletop fire pits have safety features to lower the chance of mishaps.
-To start, it’s always important to use the tabletop fire pit exactly as instructed.
+Some have safety features to lower the chance of mishaps.
+To start, it’s always important to use the appliance exactly as instructed.
 Make sure to use the correct fuel source to ensure the fire pit burns clean.

 FAQs

-Tabletop fire pits are often chosen as the focal point for a patio or dining table because of their striking aesthetic.
-But with their open flame, they require more thought and care than a typical centerpiece.
 Wondering if a tabletop fire pit is a safe and suitable option for your home?
-Read on for the answers to some frequently asked questions on using and maintaining a tabletop fire pit.
+Read on for the answers to some frequently asked questions on using and maintaining these products.

 Q. Are tabletop fire pits safe?

-Since they have an open flame, tabletop fire pits come with an inherent risk of fire or burns.
-However, if you’re mindful of use and safety directions, tabletop fire pits are safe.
+Since they have an open flame, these appliances come with an inherent risk of fire or burns.
+However, if you’re mindful of use and safety directions, they are safe.

 Q. Are tabletop fire pits warm?

-While tabletop fire pits aren’t intended to be heaters, they do emit a bit of heat.
+While they aren’t intended to be heaters, they do emit a bit of heat.

 Q. How do I clean and store my tabletop fire pit?

 Only handle the tabletop fire pit when it is extinguished and fully cooled.
 Dispose of the fuel appropriately.
-Tabletop fireplaces burn pretty cleanly, so there should be very little residue in the unit.
 A damp cloth should do the trick to remove any dust or leftover residue.
-For tabletop fire pits with a protective shield, follow the manufacturer’s directions for cleaning the glass (a gas fireplace glass cleaner is usually suitable).
+For those models with a protective shield, follow the manufacturer’s directions for cleaning the glass (a gas fireplace glass cleaner is usually suitable).
 Once clean and dry, the fire pit can be stored in its original container or another box to prevent dust buildup.

 Why Trust Bob Vila